hadisfr/Sublime-Gitignore/README.md

 Now select another boilerplate.
 When you are done, select `Done`.
 Save the newly open file as `.gitignore` and your done!

+## User-defined Boilerplates

+You can add your own `*.gitignore` files to `Packages/User/gitignores` directory to use them via Gitignore Plug-in.
+You may need to restart sublime text to load new boilerplates.

+User-defined boilerplates override default ones with the same name.

 ## Installation

 ### Install via Package Control